marcomelloni/simulation-bridge-app/client/README.md

   timeout: 30 # Timeout in seconds for the simulation request.

   file: SimulationStreaming.m
-  # The name of the Matlab script or function file to execute for this simulation.
+  # The name of the MATLAB script or function file to execute for this simulation.

   inputs:
     # Input variables to be passed to the simulation.